Seunggu0305/VLCounter/README.md

 pip install hub
 ```

-If you want to use docker environment, please download the docker image through the command below
+If you want to use the docker environment, please download the docker image through the command below
 ```
 docker pull sgkang0305/vlcounter
 ```